Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/Imputer.md

 Learn a transformation for a set of columns in a table and apply the learned transformation to the same table.

-The table is not modified.
-If you also need the fitted transformer, use `fit` and `transform` separately.
+Neither the transformer nor the table are modified.

 **Parameters:**